An easy way to check the mental health of your school

 Generate accurate individual and group feedback reports

-What do users say
+What users say

 “I think it would flag some people that maybe you wouldn’t find things out until it was really quite serious.”